 3. Brainstorm Topics

 Content marketers have the difficult task of identifying a question within an industry and then creating a unique and engaging answer to it through content.
-At Siege, there are a few content marketing tips we’ve integrated into our brainstorming process to ensure we’re creating content that’s optimized for digital PR.
+At Siege, we’ve integrated a few content marketing tips into our brainstorming process to ensure we’re creating content optimized for digital PR.

 We also enjoy the good ol’ fashioned method of putting our heads together and bouncing ideas off each other.
 Check out our podcast below on exactly that.